vmendivil/InfraredVolumeAdjustment/README.md

 The diagram represents an audio input.
 Current implementation uses Sparkfun Sound Detector and uses Envelope pin output to determine the sound level.

+### Configure I2C

+The i2c interface in raspberry is closed by default, it has to be open manually.

+Steps:

+	1) Run command: sudo raspi-config
+	2) Follow path:
+		a.
+5 Interfacing Options
+		b.
+P5 I2C
+		c.
+Yes
+		d.
+Finish
+	3) Restart Raspberry

+To validate i2c module is started:

+	• Command: lsmod | grep i2c

+Install i2c-Tools

+	• Command: sudo apt-get install i2c-tools

+Detect device addresses (which will be used in the program):

+	• Command: i2cdetect -y 1

 ### Functions

 	1) Record IR signals from remote controller.